Connect to the World

 Please note that course availability may vary based on partner college requirements and other factors.
 All courses and programming are subject to change.

-This course is designed to introduce students to the theory and practice of international relations and the competing approaches in understanding and addressing contemporary issues and crises.
-The course identifies the various state and non-state actors in global politics and describes and explains their behavior as well as the structure of the international system in which they operate.
-Included is an examination of not only the traditional subjects of international relations, such as power, nationalism, diplomacy, and war, but also those transnational factors that have come to play a critical role in an increasingly interdependent world, such as immigration, trade and economic/financial activities, the environment, human rights, and terrorism.
+Create your pathway to global citizenship through this course that identifies the various state and non-state actors in global politics.
+Understand the structure and behavior of the international systems in which these actors operate.
+Included is an examination of the traditional concepts of international relations, such as power, nationalism, diplomacy, and war.
+In addition, transnational factors play a critical role in an increasingly interdependent world.
+Immigration, trade and economic/financial activities, the environment, human rights, and terrorism will be analyzed in the classroom to craft a comprehensive understanding of International Relations.

-Students will be introduced to the world of business through discussions of marketing, accounting, production and operations management, E-Business, information technology, management, entrepreneurship, finance, human resources, business ethics, the law, risk management and insurance and the global marketplace.
-Various types of business entities will be examined and analyzed in the context of today’s dynamic business environment.
+Learn about the world of business at one of the world’s centers of commerce and international business, London.
+Participate in lively discussions on marketing, accounting, production and operations management, E-Business, information technology, management, entrepreneurship, finance, human resources, business ethics, the law, risk management and insurance, and the global marketplace.

-This is a basic course introducing psychology as the scientific study of behavior and mental processes through the exploration of major theories and concepts, methods, and research findings.
-We will examine traditional areas of psychological investigation from a scientific perspective, including scientific methodology, human development, personality, psychological measurement, psychopathology, psychotherapy, motivation, perception, social influences on behavior, cognitive processes, learning, and biological basis of behavior.
+The human mind and behavior are fascinating, and it is gaining traction as an essential field of study in the modern world.
+Glimpse into the intricacies and complexities in the scientific study of behavior and mental processes.
+Explore major theories and concepts, methods, and research findings.
+In this course, you will examine traditional areas of psychological investigation from a scientific perspective, including scientific methodology, human development, personality, psychological measurement, psychopathology, psychotherapy, motivation, perception, social influences on behavior, cognitive processes, learning, and biological basis of behavior.

-This introductory course provides a comprehensive overview of the economy as a whole by examining both long-run and short-run macroeconomic issues.
+Further your knowledge on financial literacy through this introductory course on Macroeconomics.
+It provides a comprehensive overview of the economy by examining both long-run and short-run macroeconomic issues.
 Topics include scarcity, market systems, domestic output and national income, economic cycles, unemployment, inflation, and macroeconomic equilibrium.
 It also includes an examination of international trade, government stabilization policy, money and banking, and financial institutions.
-Students are exposed to both macroeconomic theory and contemporary macroeconomic issues.
-Special emphasis is placed on developing economic tools and applying those tools to understanding contemporary issues.

-A survey course designed to foster appreciation for the theatre by students not majoring in drama, and to solidify a foundation for drama majors.
-Topics include the purpose of theatre, significant milestones in theatre history, basic elements and principles of production, dramatic literature, criticism, and trends in contemporary theatre.
+Discover the true meaning of “All the World’s a Stage” in this course designed to foster appreciation for the theatre by students not majoring in drama.
+Topics covered solidify a foundation for drama majors.
+Course content includes the purpose of theatre, significant milestones in theatre history, basic elements and principles of production, dramatic literature, criticism, and trends in contemporary theatre.

 This introductory course focuses on the origins and development of civilization in the western world from the 17th century to the present.
 Topics include European encounters with the new world, the scientific revolution, the age of enlightenment, the development of the state, the French and Industrial Revolutions, their impact on society, the rise of nationalism, the emergence of modern society, imperialism, World War I and II, the Cold War and contemporary Europe.